 Cookie stuffing or cookie dropping is an illegal affiliate marketing technique.
-It’s when you place a cookie on someone else’s computer without their knowledge.
-Some people utilize it on their review sites so that they can still earn a commission even if the visitor does not click via their link.
+It occurs when you place a cookie on someone else’s computer without their knowledge.
+Some people utilize it on their review sites so that they can still earn a commission even if the visitor does not click on their link.

 In other words, instead of leading people to the merchant’s website, you’re making money by discreetly loading the website (and dropping the affiliate cookie) in the background without the visitor’s knowledge.
 Most people regard it as blackhat marketing.
 If you are caught employing this method, you may be banned from an affiliate or CPA network.